igr/blog/src/content/posts/2025-03-24-ccc/index.md

 A cognitive journey is what occurs whenever we make a decision and act upon it.
 This process happens countless times each day—whether we are choosing a variable name, selecting an architectural approach, or writing a project ticket.
 Despite differences in scale, all these activities follow the same cognitive phases.

 ## The Two Realms of Cognition

 The cognitive journey unfolds in phases, each belonging to one of two realms:

-1. **Reality** – The external world, independent of the individual.
+1. *️⃣ **Reality** – The external world, independent of the individual.
 In this context, it refers to the software system, processes, and observable facts.
-2. **Cognition** – The internal, subjective, and imaginary realm unique to each person.
+2. 🧠 **Cognition** – The internal, subjective, and imaginary realm unique to each person.

 Reality is singular and external; cognition is internal, multiplied, and shaped by perception.

-## Phase 1: Gathering Data (Reality)
+## Phase 1: *️⃣ Gathering Data

 Data consists of raw facts—unprocessed, qualitative, or quantitative.
 This initial phase does not involve action but simply acknowledges the existence of data within a given context.

-## Phase 2: Sensemaking for Information (Cognitive)
+## Phase 2: 🧠 Sensemaking for Information

 At this stage, individuals detect, process, organize, and structure data, assigning meaning within a specific context.
 This process—_understanding_—takes place in the cognitive realm, and each individual forms their own interpretation.

 However, understanding is not necessarily correct.